husobee/husobee.github.io/_posts/2016-09-28-hacking-client-certs-into-httpstat.markdown

 title: "Hacking Client Certs into httpstat"
 date: 2016-09-28 05:00:00
 categories: httpstat client-certificates
+description: "Forking httpstat (curl -v with colours) to add TLS client-certificate support in Go."
 ---

 Today I was playing around with [httpstat][httpstat] which is described as